dotnet-websharper/core/docs/Attributes.md

 `[JavaScript(false)]` can exclude a class or member.
 If a class is marked with `[JavaScript(false)]`, you can re-include a member with `[JavaScript]`.

-The `Proxy` attribute also marks a class for JavaScript translation, using the `JavaScript` attribute in addition is allowed but has no extra effect.

 ### Constant

 Compiles all calls to a property getter to a constant `bool`, `double`, `int` or `string` value.